Mohamed-Abotalb/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 - Eighth C file is 7-print_diagonal.c, it draws a diagonal line on the terminal.

 - Ninth C file is 8-print_square.c, it prints a square, followed by a new line.

+- Tenth C file is 9-fizz_buzz.c, it prints numbers from 1 to 100 followed by a newline, numbers multiples of 3 print Fizz, numbers multiples of 5 print Buzz, and numbers multiples of 3 and 5 print FizzBuzz.